jbierowiec/CISC_5595/README.md

 # CISC 5595 Operating Systems Project (Round Robin Process Scheduler)

 This program implements a round-robin scheduler in C. It demonstrates creating and managing child processes using the RR algorithm, where the user inputs a fixed quantum of time for processes to run before being paused and resuming another process.

+This project was worked on by both me and [Thomas Noone](https://github.com/tnoone125).

 ## Features
 1. **Process Creation**: Creates child processes and manages their execution lifecycle.